unosquare/swan/README.md

 #### Example 3: An HTTP POST request

-Easy way to HTTP POST using `JsonClient`.
+An easy way to HTTP POST using `JsonClient`.

 ```csharp
 // The POST